4-by-3 rectangle inquiry

-For more on the differences between different types of inquiry and on the factors involved in deciding whether to choose an open or guided inquiry, see Levels of Inquiry Maths.
+For more on the differences between different types of inquiry and on the factors involved in deciding whether to choose an open, guided or structured inquiry, see Levels of Inquiry Maths.

-This prompt invites students to pose questions and make observations on sequences: How many sequences are there that contain the 4 by 3 rectangle?
+The prompt invites students to pose questions and make observations on sequences: How many sequences are there that contain the 4-by-3 rectangle?
 Is there another rectangle before the sequence in the prompt?
 Can you find an expression (in words or algebra) to describe the area and perimeter for shape n?
 What are the term-to-term or position-to-term rules for the sequences?

 A second alternative prompt invites students to remove squares to create rectangle patterns with lines of symmetry.
 How many patterns can be created with one line or two lines of symmetry?
 What if you remove more than two squares?
 Why can you not make patterns with more than two lines of symmetry?
 What shape would you need if that was your aim?